chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 ## Warning
-There will be an inevitable warning printed by single-sample scripts and multi-sample scripts.
+There will be inevitable warnings printed by single-sample scripts and multi-sample scripts.